Category | IT Service Management

 Use cases?
 Think of cloud migration projects, IT service transformations, or infrastructure modernization — they all benefit when both principles work hand in hand.

 Choosing between ITIL vs PMP depends on your career goals.
 If you’re passionate about IT operations, process improvement, and service delivery, ITIL is your best starting point.
-But if you love leading teams, planning projects, and driving results, PMP is the better match.
+But if you love leading teams, planning projects, and driving results, PMP Certification is the better match.

 Both certifications are globally valued and can take your career to new heights — especially when combined.
 So, whether you start with ITIL or PMP, the important thing is to keep learning, applying, and improving your management skills.